yohanswanepoel/camel-fhir/README.md

 ## TODO
 * container builds
-* Hardcoded IP in the route at the moment not good practice (need to fix)
+* Hardcoded IP as env.xslhost in application.properties - would like to externalise mores